-Prior to conducting an interview with facility's human resources director, a random selection five employee files was conduct to determine whether a criminal background check was conducted.
-In all five files, the audit team was able to find documentation that criminal background checks were conducted.
-In addition, the auditor reviewed random yearly background checks on nine contracted staff and three volunteers.
+Prior to conducting an interview with facility's human resources director, a random selection ten employee files was conduct to determine whether a criminal background check was conducted.
+In all ten files, the audit team was able to find documentation that criminal background checks were conducted.
+In addition, the auditor reviewed five background checks on two new hires and three background checks on current staff that were being considered for promotion.

 During the human resources director's interview, she stated the facility asks all applicants/employees about any previous misconduct.
-She advised question is on all applications.
-NOTE: A blank copy of the application for employment for WERDCC was provided to the audit team.
+She advised this question is on all applications.
+NOTE: A blank copy of the application for employment for WMCC was provided to the audit team.
 The audit team was able to locate these three questions: